Hands-On With Arnold & Son Time Pyramid

 May 7, 2013

 The case is 44.6 mm in diameter and is made in 18K red gold which has been polished to a mirror finish.
-Protecting the dial side of the watch is a cambered sapphire crystal with glareproofing on both sides.
+Protecting the dial side of the watch is a cambered sapphire crystal.
 On the back is a flat sapphire crystal.

 The movement is hand wound, has 27 jewels, beats at 3Hz and has an 80-hour power reserve.
 The large 37 mm diameter skeletonized movement is made of nickel-silver that has been rhodium plated.
 The bridges are have been manually chamfered and have polished edges, Côtes de Genève, circular satin-finished wheels and blued screws.
 Functions include hours, minutes, seconds and a double power reserve indication.

 It comes on hand-stitched brown or black alligator leather strap.
 Water-resistance is 30 meters.

 With the help of La Joux-Perret, Arnold & Son has been able to quickly produce numerous amazing in-house movements such the one inside this timepiece.
 The brand that was previously barely on our radar, is now a brand that you cannot overlook.
 We look forward to what they come out with next.
 Stay tuned as we will be publishing some photos of their other Baselworld introductions soon.
 (Ref.
 1TPAR.S01A.C124A)